crowdlingo/course/src/speaking/museum.md

 Try to make up your own answers first!
 :::

-- Are there many (or, any) museums in your hometown?
+- Are there many museums in your hometown?
   - There are a lot of museums in Nanjing because Nanjing has a central place in the history of China.
 It allows the local residents to know more about their traditions and historical celebrities.
 - Do you think museums are useful for visitors to your hometown&#x2F;country?
   - I go to the museums a lot, when I go to a new place, I&#39;ll find the local museums that have interesting features.
 The museum I visited last time was the Guanfu Museum located in the rural area of Beijing.
 It is a private-owned museum featuring Chinese antiques like porcelain, furniture, jade and some paintings.